Chiral Pseudo Spin Liquids in Moire Heterostructures: Signatures of layer pseudo spin

-Complementary insights could be obtained by measuring $\langle S^z_{\mathbf{q}=0}(t) S^z_{\mathbf{q}=0}(0) \rangle$ using correlations between resonantly scattered photons on the attractive polaron resonance.
-Hanbury Brown \& Twiss type photon correlation measurements would yield diverging fluctuations close to a critical point and should allow for determination of dynamical critical exponents.
-If coherent optical Raman manipulation of layer pseudo-spin is possible, then suppression of spin noise along all axes for $k_B T \ll \Delta_s$ can be measured~\cite{priv-comm-gomez}.
+While observing fractional pseudo-spin Hall conductivity requires transport experiments, other signatures of the CSL could be obtained using all-optical measurements, which overcome several obstacles through tight focusing of the probe lasers into regions where the moir\'e potential is uniform.
+The spin-susceptibility at finite field $E_z$ can be extracted via the attractive polaron resonance strength of each layer, which measures how many electrons the exciton can form a bound trion state with and thereby directly depends on the electron density~\cite{sidler_polaron,Smolenski2019}.
+Probing the pseudo-spin magnetization $\langle S_z \rangle$ is then possible since each layer generically has a different exciton resonance\footnote{This is true also for twisted homobilayer structures where strain lifts the degeneracy of the exciton resonance.}.
+As outlined above, measurement of magnetization as a function of $E_z$ at low temperatures $k_B T \ll \Delta_s$ should show the existence of a spin-gap.
+The appearance of the charge gap in turn, is evidenced by the cusps in attractive and repulsive polaron resonances, indicating the modification of dynamical screening of excitons by electrons~\cite{yuya_20}.
+Such local probes are particularly relevant for near term devices as they are readily accessible and largely insensitive to large-scale disorder.
 Further, direct evidence for the emergence of a gauge field could be verified using optical Hall measurements.
 It has been demonstrated that effective electric fields can be imprinted on excitons using crossed magnetic and time dependent electric fields~\cite{Lim2017}.
 A combination of such an effective dipole electric field and the emergent gauge field should result in layer-contrasting Hall effect~\cite{Yao2022}, which can be measured by determining the spatial dependence of the attractive polaron resonance in each layer along the axis that is orthogonal to the dipole electric field.
 Furthermore, novel momentum-resolved techniques unique to 2D materials could also allow for the measurement of ARPES-like spectra~\cite{Ilani2022} which can provide signatures of spinon excitations in quantum spin liquids~\cite{Kadow2022}.

-Due to the geometric frustration, several ordered phases are close in energy to the spin liquid and which of those states is selected as ground state is a non-trivial question.
-In experiments it is therefore crucial to identify ordered states in proximity to the CSL.
-Most importantly, the dominant competing phase close to the Mott transition ---tetrahedral magnetic order--- can be identified either by direct imaging with STM spectroscopy~\cite{Wang21}, or probed optically by Bragg scattering of intra-layer excitons~\cite{Shimazaki2021,Gomez2022}.
-Such local probes are particularly relevant for near term devices as they are readily accessible and largely insensitive to large-scale disorder.